 'The Rattled Bones' by S.M.
 Parker (Aug.
 22; Simon Pulse)

-S.M.
-Parker's The Rattled Bones turns Stephen King's Bag of Bones into an eerie, female-powered ghost story that will definitely add a chill to your summer.
+turns Stephen King's The Rattled Bones Bag of Bones into an eerie, female-powered ghost story that will definitely add a chill to your summer.
 Rilla Brae is a fierce lobster fishing boat captain whose life is shattered when her beloved father dies.
 Soon after, she sees a girl singing to her on an island (supposedly uninhabited), who then vanishes, and she wonders if it's just grief or if the veil between the living and the dead has been dropped.
 So when college student Sam says he's conducting archaeological research on that same island, Rilla teams up with him to figure out the mysteries of the native inhabitants who were forcibly removed from the island.
+Click here to buy.

 'You Don't Know Me but I Know You' by Rebecca Barrow (Aug.
 29; HarperTeen)